gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 }
 ```

-You might think that this code is dumb and obviously wrong, but in a big real codebase, this is not so easy to spot, especially when these operations are hidden inside helper functions.
+You might think that this code is dumb and obviously wrong, but in a big real codebase, this is not so easy to spot, especially when these operations are hidden inside helper functions or layers and layers of abstraction, as Rust loves to do.

 `cargo run` is content with that.
 But the Rust compiler can and will assume that there is only one mutable pointer to `x`, and make optimizations, and generate machine code, based on that.